A-Feed/A-Feed-Backend/README.md

 # Instructions

-1. Install all dependencies with
+1. Clone this repository & Install all dependencies with
 ```bash
 npm install
 ```